KenKundert/nestedtext/README.rst

 read.

-*YAML* was to be the human friendly alternative to *JSON*, but things went very wrong.
+*YAML* was to be the human friendly alternative to *JSON*, but things went very wrong at some point.
 The authors were too ambitious and tried to support too many data types and too many formats.
-To distinguish between all the various types and formats, a complicated and non-intuitive set of rules developed.  *YAML* at first appears very appealing when used with simple examples, but things quickly become very complicated.
+To distinguish between all the various types and formats, a complicated and non-intuitive set of rules developed.
+*YAML* at first appears very appealing when used with simple examples, but things quickly become very complicated.
 A reaction to this is the use of *YAML* subsets, such as `StrictYAML <https://hitchdev.com/strictyaml>`_.
-However, *StrictYAML* tries to maintain compatibility with *YAML* and so inherits much of its complexity.
+However, the subsets try to maintain compatibility with *YAML* and so inherits much of its complexity.

 *NestedText* was inspired by *YAML*, but eschews its complexity.
 It supports only a limited number of types and has a very simple set of rules that make up